 - The number of individuals mentored

 Providing psychological support, encouragement, and essential strategies for life in the scholarly community

 - Continued long term interest in the individual's professional advancement

 Past mentor nominees may be resubmitted.
 Please consider resubmission as the quality of submissions has exceeded our expectations in the past several years

-Member of Children’s National Health System/Children’s Research Institute community who are George Washington University School of Medicine faculty
+Member of Children’s National Hospital/Children’s Research Institute community who are George Washington University School of Medicine faculty